2021-22

 My role

-• Helped visualize issues by mapping them to journey steps and PCRMS
+• Mapped issues to journey steps and CRM systems

 • Conducted competitor analysis

-• Engaged a content designer and wrote content for the prototype
+• Engaged a content designer and wrote prototype content

-• Participated in testing sessions and provided unbiased analysis of feedback
+• Participated in user testing and analysed feedback

-I quickly transitioned into solution mode, exploring numerous ideas and brainstorming with service designers, technical experts, and product teams.
+I quickly transitioned into define mode, exploring numerous ideas and brainstorming with service designers, technical experts, and product teams.
 Together, we assessed what was feasible to build and what was not.

 Flows